RD1K/computer-generated-music/README.md

 # computer-generated-music

 This project was begun as part of a hackathon.
 It randomly generates original piano music and plays it.
+Also, the audio for the chords and the melody are written to WAV files which you can use in your own music.
+The patterns are written to MIDI files which you can use with other virtual instruments or samples to create music, using a DAW.

 ## Example
+See a screen recording of this project [here](https://vimeo.com/513632892).

 ## Setup